robertwcw/Rprog-gettingcleaningdata/README.md

 project: Getting and Cleaning data
 ---

+# Important Notes

+* Please knit the CodeBook.Rmd R markdown file to pdf file or HTML.
+* Ensure the Tidyverse package is present on your R setup, otherwise run this command line *install.packages("tidyverse")* on your R console.

 ## Introduction

 This course project `Getting and Cleaning data` requires the learner to create an R script `run_analysis.R` to acquire the `UCI HAR Dataset` from the internet cloud, import into R and apply tidy data principle in the transformation process to produce a set of tidied data for easier analysis downstream.